tonyrog/varp/doc/api.md

  Sort literals according to the sum of ranks for all occurences in all clauses.
 The rank for literal x is defined as the sum of 1/|ci| for all clauses ci where x is a member.
-* 'user'
- Sort literals according to a user value, that can be set by using the varpy.set\_user\_cunt(vp, x, unsigned)

 If the sort key is prefixed with a '+' then sorting is ascending.
 If prefix is '-' then the sort is descending, wich